Geometric Neural Network based on Phase Space for BCI-EEG decoding: Conclusion

 \section{Conclusion}

 This study focuses on integrating the Augmented Covariance Matrix (ACM) with SPDNet to develop a practical algorithm intended for real-world applications, with a deliberate focus on scenarios involving a limited number of electrodes.
-Specifically, we restricted our electrode usage to just 3, strategically placed on the motor cortex.
+Specifically, we restricted our electrode usage to just three, strategically placed on the motor cortex.

-In fact, the augmented methodology, based on Takens theorem, demonstrates a particularly effective performance when applied with a reduced number of electrodes.
+In fact, the ACM, based on Takens' theorem, demonstrates a particularly effective performance when applied with a reduced number of electrodes.
 However, it is important to note that using only three electrodes can impact the results.
 For instance, in the BNCI2014001 dataset, employing just three electrodes led to a performance reduction of about $10\%$ in the ShallowNet architecture compared to using all available electrodes.
+We consider ShallowNet as it was the best performing DL model in this task~\cite{chevallier2024largest}.

 Validation of our approach involves leveraging nearly 100 subjects from several open datasets, a task facilitated by the MOABB framework.
 The resulting \method algorithm outperforms existing DL algorithms in BCI-EEG classification and offers some explainability elements through GradCam++ visualization.
-Remarkably, this algorithm requires a modest number of trainable parameters and exhibits a lower environmental impact, measured by $CO_2$ equivalent emissions.
+Remarkably, this algorithm requires a modest number of trainable parameters.